-Most Powerful 7nm Qualcomm chip Snapdragon 8cx for Windows 10:- The American fabless semiconductor company’s newest chipset Snapdragon 8cx is unveiled that’s aimed to Windows 10-running laptops, PCs and hybrid computing devices.
+Most Powerful 7nm Qualcomm chip Snapdragon 8cx for Windows 10:- The American fabless semiconductor company’s newest chipset Snapdragon 8cx is unveiled that’s aimed at Windows 10-running laptops, PCs, and hybrid computing devices.

 Along with the Snapdragon 855 chipset for smartphones, Qualcomm showcased this new processor for Windows 10 laptops and PCs on the third day of Qualcomm Summit 2018 in Maui, Hawaii.

 The Snapdragon 8cx is the most powerful chipset Qualcomm has ever designed.
 The 7nm processor features eight 64-bit Kryo 495 CPU cores and Adreno 680 GPU.

 The latest chip from Qualcomm is the direct successor to the PC version of the Snapdragon 835 and the Snapdragon 850.
 The good thing about this processor is that it supports all versions of Windows 10, including Windows Home, Windows Pro, and Windows Enterprise.

 This chipset could be very useful for PC manufacturers, as with the chip they can make fan-less laptops and PCs.
 The chip also features 5G as well as 4G LTE connectivity features like Snapdragon 855 processor.